Polyethylene terephthalate: Polyester recycling

-While most thermoplastics can, in principle, be recycled, PET bottle recycling is more practical than many other plastic applications because of the high value of the resin and the almost exclusive use of PET for widely used water and carbonated soft drink bottling.
+While most thermoplastics can, in principle, be recycled, PET bottle recycling is more practical than many other plastic applications because of the resin's value and the almost exclusive use of PET for widely used water and carbonated soft drink bottling.
 PET bottles lend themselves well to recycling (see below).
 In many countries PET bottles are recycled to a substantial degree, for example about 75% in Switzerland.
 The term rPET is commonly used to describe the recycled material, though it is also referred to as R-PET or post-consumer PET (POSTC-PET).

 The prime uses for recycled PET are polyester fiber, strapping, and non-food containers.
 Because of the recyclability of PET and the relative abundance of post-consumer waste in the form of bottles, PET is also rapidly gaining market share as a carpet fiber.
 PET, like many plastics, is also an excellent candidate for thermal disposal (incineration), as it is composed of carbon, hydrogen, and oxygen, with only trace amounts of catalyst elements (but no sulfur).
 In general, PET can either be chemically recycled into its original raw materials (PTA, DMT, and EG), destroying the polymer structure completely; mechanically recycled into a different form, without destroying the polymer; or recycled in a process that includes transesterification and the addition of other glycols, polyols, or glycerol to form a new polyol.
 The polyol from the third method can be used in polyurethane (PU foam) production, or epoxy-based products, including paints.

 In 2023 a process was announced for using PET as the basis for supercapacitor production.
 PET, being stoichiometrically carbon and H2O, can be turned into a form of carbon containing sheets and nanospheres, with a very high surface area.
 The process involves holding a mixture of PET, water, nitric acid, and ethanol at a high temperature and pressure for eight hours, followed by centrifugation and drying.

 Significant investments were announced in 2021 and 2022 for chemical recycling of PET by glycolysis, methanolysis, and enzymatic recycling to recover monomers.
 Initially these will also use bottles as feedstock but it is expected that fibres will also be recycled this way in future.

 PET is also a desirable fuel for waste-to-energy plants, as it has a high calorific value which helps to reduce the use of primary resources for energy generation.